s2l1/Headless-Samourai-Dojo/README.md

 `$ bitcoind`

-**PLEASE NOTE TO START DOJO BEFORE BITCOIND EVERY TIME** otherwise the docker network is not created by dojo for bitcoind to bind to so it is ignored.
+**PLEASE NOTE TO START DOJO BEFORE BITCOIND EVERY TIME** otherwise the docker network is not created by Dojo for bitcoind to bind to so it is ignored.

 Check that all containers are up.